-Off-duty officer fatally shoots man in Vallejo
+San Francisco Bay Area officers kill 2 in separate shootings

 VALLEJO, Calif.
-(AP) - Police in the San Francisco Bay Area say they are investigating the fatal shooting of a man in Vallejo by an off-duty police officer.
+(AP) - Police in the San Francisco Bay Area on Monday were investigating two separate shooting deaths by police officers over the weekend.

-The Vallejo Police Department said Monday officers were called Sunday to an area of apartment buildings and a gas station where they found a man who had been shot.
-The unidentified man later died at the scene.
+The Vallejo Police Department said officers were called Sunday to a gas station, where they found a man who had been shot by an off-duty Richmond police officer in the parking lot.
+He died at the scene.

-It says the alleged shooter, an off-duty Richmond police officer, remained at the scene.
+Authorities said the officer remained at the scene and that more than one gun was recovered.

 Vallejo police gave no other information about the shooting and referred questions about the off-duty officer to the Richmond Police Department.

-Richmond Police Lt.
-Matt Stonebraker confirmed an officer was involved in the fatal shooting and is on administrative leave pending the investigation.
+Richmond police Lt.
+Matt Stonebraker confirmed an officer was involved in the fatal shooting and that he is on administrative leave pending the investigation.

+The East Bay Times, quoting unnamed police sources, reported that Sgt.
+Virgil Thomas, a 27-year veteran of the force, and the man argued before Thomas opened fire.

+Family members told KTVU-TV that the victim was 38-year-old Eric Reason of Vallejo.
+His uncle, Greg Reason, told the Oakland television station that Reason worked in construction along with one of his six children.

 Sign up for Daily Newsletters